MiLandry/Landry-Enterprise-Specification/readme.md

 * No guidance on specifics

 ## Mindful of developmental processes

 * In a means that is 'easy'.
 No special setup and environmental configuration.* Developer setup is completely automated.
 The developer only needs to run simple scripts to initialize and start the application.* Hot reloading, instant feedback for changes

 * Dependency management

-* Scripting for initialization and running
+* Scripting for initialization running, debugging, and building

+* Linting

+* Live Reload

+* Code revision Using Git, Pull requests

+* Testing Library

+  * Mocking

 todo turn this into a website